 If you have infrequent or occasional periods, or no periods at all, you may have an ovulation disorder.
 This is often caused by a deficiency in one of the controlling hormones.
 If you are not ovulating often, you will have reduced opportunities to conceive, or if your periods are irregular it may be difficult to calculate your fertile window.

-Your doctor will test for ovulation dysfunction via simple blood and/or urine tests to measure hormone levels, and may perform an ultrasound scan to check for any physical factors that may be affecting your menstrual cycle, such as the presence of ovarian cysts or endometriosis.
+Your doctor can test for ovulation dysfunction via simple blood and/or urine test to measure hormone levels, and may perform an ultrasound scan to check for any physical factors that may be affecting your menstrual cycle, such as the presence of ovarian cysts or endometriosis.